River and Reservoir Watch Version 4.6

 Accuracy Assessments

 It is our goal to reach the same level of accuracy as the USGS standard for its measurements.
 Thus, USGS (and all its affiliates that provide river data) use stage measurements to compute streamflow, at over 8000 stream gaging stations.
 USGS policy is to produce measurements precise to the nearest 0.02 ft or 0.2 percent of stage, whichever is greater.
 Its in-situ Q measurements for rating curve production may often be accurate to ± 5% but can range between ± 2% and ± 20% depending on field conditions.
-River Watch reaching to at least the 20% criterion will require more rigorous evaluation of the likely bias introduced by using WBM results.
+Where solely dependent on the WBM model for calibration, River Watch reaching to at least the 20% criterion will require more rigorous evaluation of the likely bias introduced by using WBM results.

-This rating, which refers only to the remote sensing data, was established by computing S/N for all sites in the array and assigning a ranking, as follows:
+This rating, which refers only to the remote sensing data, was established by computing S/N for all SGRs in the array and assigning a ranking, as follows:

 >19, Excellent; >14, Very Good; >9, Good; >4, Fair; <4, Poor